 ‘What are the decolonial possibilities and complexities of including ancestors as co-researchers in PAR?’

-In other words, our project is grounded in our ancestors being explicit, active members of our collective too.
+In other words, our project was grounded in our ancestors being explicit, active members of our collective too.
+This grounding continues even as The Tīpuna Project shifts into shapes beyond our original PAR project.